2014 Pac-12 Conference men's basketball tournament

-The 2014 Pac-12 Conference men's basketball tournament was the postseason men's basketball tournament for the Pac-12 during the 2013–14 season.
+The 2014 Pac-12 Conference men's basketball tournament was the post-season men's basketball tournament for the Pac-12 during the 2013–14 season.
 It was played from March 12–15 at the MGM Grand Garden Arena in Paradise, Nevada.
 The champion received an automatic bid to the 2014 NCAA tournament.
 The UCLA Bruins won the tournament with a 75–71 victory over the Arizona Wildcats in the championship game.

 Seeds

 Teams will be seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.